Hyderabad railway division

-Hyderabad railway division is one of the three divisions of South Central Railway zone of the Indian Railways.
+Hyderabad railway division is one of the six divisions of South Central Railway zone of the Indian Railways.
 The headquarters of the Division is at Secunderabad and its zonal headquarters is at Secunderabad.
 Even though Hyderabad has its own Division, the Hyderabad Deccan railway station itself falls under Secunderabad Railway Division.
-Secunderabad–Manmad section also known as Kacheguda–Manmad line is an important Railway route connecting the States of Telangana and Maharashtra, most Stations on this route are administrated by Hyderabad Division and Nanded railway division.
+Secunderabad–Manmad section also known as Kacheguda–Manmad line is an important Railway route connecting the States of Telangana and Maharashtra, most stations on this route are administered by Hyderabad Division and Nanded railway division.

 History

-Hyderabad Division has carved out from Secunderabad railway division on 17 November 1977.
+Hyderabad Division has carved out from Secunderabad railway division on 17 November 1976.
 In 2003 the Hyderabad division was further carved out to form Nanded railway division.
 The jurisdiction of Hyderabad division covers mainly the erstwhile Nizam's State Railway, passing through Telangana state and Rayalaseema areas of Andhra Pradesh, a small section of 47.63 km from Dharmabad to Mudkhed lies in Maharashtra state and a section of 23 km from Panduranga Swamy Road to Raichur lies in Karnataka.